Uspectacle/the-sun-never-set/README.md

 ## 🚀 What's This?

-This project lets you explore historical maps and visialised there realtion twoard the sun:
+This project lets you explore historical maps and visualize their relationship to the sun.

 - 🗺️ Interactive world map showing historical territories
 - 🌓 Real-time day/night visualization